-This study seeks to develop and deploy a rapid, efficient approach for estimating the population-level effects of warning labels for e-cigarette advertisements among US young adults.
-We will do this through two steps, first developing and pilot testing a population-representative sampling methodology using an internet-based crowdsourcing data collection platform, and then applying this sampling approach to experimentally investigate the effects of e-cigarette warning label size, messaging, and coloring on young adults’ perceptions and other cognitive precursors to e-cigarette use behavior.
+This study sought to develop and deploy a rapid, efficient approach for estimating the population-level effects of warning labels for e-cigarette advertisements among US young adults.
+This was done through two steps: first, developing and pilot testing a population-representative sampling methodology using an internet-based crowdsourcing data collection platform, and second, applying this sampling approach to experimentally investigate the effects of e-cigarette warning label size, messaging, and coloring on young adults’ perceptions and other cognitive precursors to e-cigarette use behavior.

 Public Health Impact

-The findings of the study will fill an important gap in the existing tobacco regulatory research evidence-base and will inform the Food and Drug Administration’s decision-making surrounding ecigarette regulations.
+The findings of the study fill an important gap in the existing tobacco regulatory research evidence-base and will inform the Food and Drug Administration’s decision-making surrounding ecigarette regulations.
 It is a timely and important topic from a regulatory science standpoint, and is in line with FDA priority area #8: strengthening social and behavioral science at FDA by enhancing audience understanding and evaluating the effectiveness of communication about regulated products.
-We have assembled a highly collaborative, multidisciplinary research team to carry out this work, which will enhance the long-term impact and innovation of this line of investigation.
+A highly collaborative, multidisciplinary research team carried out this work to enhance the long-term impact and innovation of this line of investigation.

 Principal Investigator: Darren Mays, PhD